canidlogic/scent/ScentSpec.md

 ## Header

+There are two kinds of Scent files:  _standalone_ and _embedded._  A standalone Scent file is able to compile directly into PDF.
+An embedded Scent file must first be embedded into a standalone Scent file before it can be compiled into PDF.
+Embedded Scent files are useful for graphics and diagrams that are defined individually in embedded format and then later incorporated into a Scent standalone document.

-Scent files must begin with the following kind of header:
+Standalone Scent files must begin with the following kind of header:

     %scent 1.0;